FuelInteractive/fuel-ui/readme.md

 #Fuel-UI

-A set of Angular 2 UI components for use with Angular 2 and Bootstrap 4.
+A set of UI components for use with Angular 2 and Bootstrap 4.

 See [Fuel-UI](http://fuelinteractive.github.io/fuel-ui/) homepage for live demo and documentation.